 When you’re in the business of selling your own jewelry, it’s important to set yourself up as the expert.
 By sharing your knowledge with your customers, they’ll feel empowered, too, and will have better success when it comes to taking care of the pieces you’ve lovingly created.
 You may even nudge them toward becoming collectors of your jewelry.

 Here are a few areas that are ripe for educating your jewelry customer and promoting your brand.

 Talking to your customers about material is a perfect way to establish yourself as an expert.
 When you can knowledgeably explain the differences between gold-filled and gold-plated jewelry or between sterling silver and fine silver, your customers will learn to rely on you for that information.
 They’ll trust you as an expert in your field.
 Material can be an important selling point and it’s worth backing it up with some marketing collateral.

 Some of our best blogs cover material FAQ’s.
 Choose your biggest audience and address material questions and concerns via that platform, whether your focus is metal or gemstones, lampwork glass or something else.
 Begin with what you know and then do some research so you can provide accurate information.
 The online marketplace is so saturated now that you can really stand out by providing the details of your jewelry.
-Use our free, printable jewelry inserts about sterling silver and gold-filled.
-If you are new to Halstead, you will need to create a website login for access.
+Use our free sterling silver care & info and gold-filled care & info to help educate your customers about their purchase.

 Cleaning & Care

 Teaching customers how to clean and care for their jewelry does more than ensure that the jewelry stays in good condition for as long as possible.
 It’s also an opportunity to market your brand.
 If you give them a branded card with cleaning and care information, you have the opportunity to keep your name in front of them over time.
 Cleaning and care instructions on your website also help drive web traffic to you and give you a chance to infuse some of the flavor of your brand into the text.